dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

 ------------------------------------

 Almost there!
-Final step is to give NickServ the public key portion of our keypair so it can recognize your client and associate it with your account.
+Final step is to give NickServ the public key portion of our key pair so it can recognize your client and associate it with your account.

-First, grab the pubkey from the keypair:
+First, grab the ``pubkey`` from the key pair:

 .. code-block:: sh